calxus/calxus.github.io/_posts/2020-03-13-blue-walkthrough.markdown

 ```
 Having identified a route forward lets move on to the exploitation phase.
 ## Foothold
+Search on exploitdb for an exploit for this vulnerability we find three to choose from.
 ```
 ┌──[10.10.14.27]-(calxus㉿calxus)-[~]
 └─$ searchsploit eternalblue